 This config does the following:

-- Starts your app with the
+- Starts your app with two helper scripts provided by the PHP engine –

 craft/storageas a network directory.
 This directory is writable in production, but in order for its contents to persist between deploys, they need to be stored in a separate storage component.
 This setting mounts that directory into the storage component.